-La Ventana works with individuals who have panic disorder.
+La Ventana panic disorder treatment center Thousand Oaks works with individuals who have panic disorder.
 We have a number of effective treatment solutions, such as individual therapy, group therapy, medication management, stress management and neurofeedback.
 Our clients tend to be successful in our program and learn how to effectively manage their anxiety.
 The best gift of all is not having to live in fear of the next attack.

 If you or a loved one is dealing with panic attacks, La Ventana’s mental health program can help.
-Below is more information on this debilitating condition and how we can help you live your life to the fullest.
+Below is more information on this debilitating condition and how our panic disorder treatment center can help you live your life to the fullest.

 What is Panic Disorder?

 Panic disorder is a type of anxiety disorder that causes panic attacks, sometimes out of the blue.
 You may feel like you are losing control of what’s happening around you.
 Physical symptoms are common and include a fast heartbeat, stomach pain, sweating, breathing difficulties and dizziness.

 What makes panic disorder so troubling is that people don’t know when they are going to have an attack.
 These attacks can happen anytime, anywhere, and don’t necessarily need something stressful to provoke them.
 The fear of experiencing panic attacks can isolate people from friends, family and hobbies.

 The good news is that panic disorder responds well to treatment.
 However, not everyone with panic attacks has panic disorder.
 According to the DSM-5, a person can only be diagnosed with panic disorder if they meet the following criteria: